 - Loose or corroded fasteners – Fasteners include nails, screws or anchors in the ledger board.
 Tighten any loose fasteners, and pound in any nails that have popped up.
 (Note: The ledger board should not be fastened with only nails.)· If a fastener appears rusted or corroded, consider replacing it.
 A corroded fastener can cause deterioration in the surrounding wood.
 The deck or stairs should appear even without sagging and should not sway or move when tested.

-- Stairs – When choosing the correct stairlift, it is important to consider various factors.
-Firstly, check any railings or handrails to be sure they are firmly held in place; check also the risers and stringers to be certain they are securely attached and not decayed.· If the area behind the stair treads is open, this opening should be no more than 4” high.· Also, always keep stair pathways clear of planters, décor, toys and other items that can present a tripping hazard.
+- Stairs – First, check any railings or handrails to be sure they are firmly held in place; check also the risers and stringers to be certain they are securely attached and not decayed.· If the area behind the stair treads is open, this opening should be no more than 4” high.· Also, always keep stair pathways clear of planters, décor, toys and other items that can present a tripping hazard.

 - Railings and banisters – These should be secure.
 This is especially important the higher your deck is off the ground.